Blushed Butter Oaks Oakleaf Lettuce - Organic

 Lactuca sativa

-(49 days) This 1997 Fedco introduction developed by Frank Morton is a compact oakleaf butterhead.
+(49 days) Open-pollinated.
+This 1997 Fedco introduction developed by Frank Morton is a compact oakleaf butterhead.
 Its 12" mounded upright form sports a delightful combination of pink and green rounded oakleaves with tenderness and buttery taste.
 It’s a hit with everyone who sees and samples it in our trials.
 Better-than-average frost tolerance.
 Breeder Royalties.
 OSSI 1997 Fedco introduction.

 OGThis item is certified organic